 Students will normally be expected to have a 2:1 honours degree in English or a related discipline.
 Applicants with alternative qualifications and/or relevant experience may also be considered.

 Months of entry

-- provide training in literary and cultural research as a firm basis for proceeding to doctoral work;
+We provide you with training in literary and cultural research as a firm basis for proceeding to doctoral study.

 Course contact details